Nikol 🇬🇧

 About Nikol

 Nikol was rescued as a stray after being spotted not too far from a hotel in Cyprus.
 At barely four months old she’s only a baby and without any siblings or mother found with her, she found herself completely alone at a very young age.
-Despite her rough start she is a friendly little pup with a confident and cheerful nature, and we really hope to find her a foster or forever home as soon as we can to avoid her growing up in the shelter.
+Despite her rough start she is a friendly little pup with a confident and cheerful nature, and she’s now in a foster home, adjusting to a companion lifestyle while she patiently Waits to find her forever family.

 We believe Nikol will grow up to be a medium sized dog once she’s an adult and is probably a mix of shepherd and hound.
-As of writing this (June 30th), Nikol is just under 6.5kg.
 She will be looking for a family who have the time to dedicate to a pup, and can offer her a moderately active lifestyle, lots of company and cuddles, and some basic training to help her grow into a balanced, well-mannered adult dog.

 Nikol is an outgoing and affectionate puppy who enjoys meeting new people and takes everything in her stride.
 She is curious, lively and sociable, and she is already showing signs of being a bright and adaptable young dog.
 She enjoys interaction with anyone and everyone and is easy to engage with, which should make future training and settling into a home environment easier for her to navigate.